 Due to the severe nature of peanut allergies, the difficult task of removing peanut oils from skin and the inability of young children with this allergy to indicate they are having a reaction we are trying to provide the safest environment possible.
 Please do not bring peanuts, peanut butter sandwiches, crackers, candy, etc., in your child's lunch box.
 If your child eats peanut butter at home for breakfast please be aware of trace peanut oils on skin and clothing and wash with soap and water or change clothing before coming to daycare.

 Illness can spread through a daycare very quickly.
 To minimize this problem, please do not bring your child to Beginning Years if he has the following symptoms: temperature of 100 degrees or more, vomiting, severe headache, undiagnosed rash, diarrhea that cannot be contained, a cough accompanied by respiratory tract secretions that cannot be contained, a continually thick green or yellow runny nose, or red and discharging eyes.
-The child must be 24 hours symptom free without the aid of Tylenol or other fever-reducing medication and/or 24 hours after antibiotics have been started before returning to Beginning Years.
+The child must be 24 hours symptom free without the use of fever-reducing medication and/or 24 hours after antibiotics have been started before returning to Beginning Years.
 Additionally, children with fever blisters/cold sores will be excluded until the mouth sores are scabbed over as the virus is transmitted through saliva.
 Please contact the Director about extenuating circumstances and regarding specific policy including but not limited to head lice, hand foot and mouth, and molluscum.
 If your child becomes ill the parent will be notified immediately.
 The child will be isolated from others until the parent arrives.

 Beginning Years will be closed for these holidays: New Year's Day, MLK Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Eve, and Christmas Day.
 If one of these holidays falls on the weekend, Beginning Years will be closed on the nationally observed day (either Friday or Monday) and a notice will be posted.